shawnbot/crimespotting-data/README.md

-# /data
+# crimespotting-data
-This is where the magic happens.
 The `Makefile` in this directory contains tasks for fetching, munging, and storing data from San Francisco's data repository.
 Here are the tasks you'll find useful:

 ## `make db`
 Create the sqlite database `archive.db` and the relevant tables: `updates` and `reports`.